The Deep Dive, Getting to the Bottom of Daylight Saving Time

 55 | 81% | 50% | 31% | 113 |

-"Abolish DST" … Or just, "Crop the Wings."
+"Abolish DST?" … Or just, "Crop the Wings?"
 The current DST is a misshapen bird.
 Its body (June through August) does the work.
-Its wings (March through April and September through October) do the mischief.
+Its wings (March through April and September through October) do the damage.
 Eastern positions within a time zone increase seasonal morning sunlight.
 Exacerbated by improper time zones, western positions decrease it.
 For example, when, on the map, you move the cursor due west from Washington, DC to Terre Haute in Vigo County, IN (both are nearly at the same latitude), you go from 38% of early mornings being dark in Washington to 70% being dark in Vigo.
 Washington and cities on the East Coast typically have far fewer dark mornings than experienced on the western edges of time zones.
 As for a fix, it is generally unknown that when its time zone is repaired, Vigo will have only 20% dark mornings – far better than the vast majority of counties on the East Coast, better than the 24% in Santa Barbara, CA, and about the same as at Harvard University and MIT.
 Similarly, it is generally unknown that when, instead of the current DST, permanent standard time or a short Memorial to Labor Day DST is also employed in Vigo, only 13% of mornings will be dark.
 Only three counties on the East Coast can now claim this honor.
 For Vigo to get there requires a two-step process: 1) repair time zone, and 2) trim DST’s wings to a short period.
 The three interactive maps on this page make this clear.
 Without the wings and without improper time zones, there is no inappropriate increase in morning darkness.
-As shown in this graph, quickly rising morning temperatures in Vigo come between 7:00 AM and 10:00 AM, with peaks occurring by about 4:00 PM.
-In Vigo, the current DST starts on March 10 with a typical three temperature sequence of: 35°, 41°, and 49°.
-The cool/cold wings shatter the myth that the current DST is predominantly a summertime experience.
-An improper time zone or a DST of any length makes early mornings darker and colder.
-When DST-induced darkness and coolness are confined to counteracting a short period that already has abundant early morning sunlight and high temperature, the DST appears to be passably harmless.
-But when, as with the current DST, this darkness and coolness is widely spread over many already cool and dark months, the percentage of dark and cold mornings escalate.
-The wings do the damage.
-The Memorial to Labor Day DST has no wings.
-At 7:00 AM, it begins and ends at 60° in Vigo.
-By contrast, the current DST has long wings.
-It contains 71 more Spring days (March to May) and 55 more Fall days (September to November) than the summertime Memorial to Labor Day DST.
-Why have the wings??
-At a total 126 days, they are longer than the 113-day summertime DST.
-These 126 additional days of Daylight Saving Time raise obvious warning flags, given that they all occur during school months when early morning cognition and school bus safety are issues.
-By skirting harmful aspects of long DSTs and by having a low percentage of sunrises after 7:00 AM, a Memorial to Labor Day DST is a winner, as is permanent standard time.
-[Spreadsheet notes: Temperature, Vigo County, IN.
-US Hourly Climate Normals (2006-2020).]DST's Pitiful Wings, Waste & Destruction: Oct, Mar, Apr, Sep.

 Glowing claims of the current DST's economic advantage are routinely made.
 Stats don't match.
 The frequent claim that the current DST drives retail sales is misleading.
 At best, the influence is small.
 The winged months of October, March, April, and September are some of the worst retail months … a 122-day DST waste.
 As for a possible countercyclical advantage, the retail oscillation that might prove useful is to begin a DST at the rare peak on or about May 20.
 Yes, there are seasonal patterns, but month to month deviations are commonly small without a pattern sufficient to claim that the current DST improved the economy.
 We should not be surprised.
-In the fourth quarter of 2023, retail constituted a mere 6.3 percent of GDP.
+In the fourth quarter, retail constituted a mere 6.3 percent of GDP.
 Tail now wags dog.

 Ranked Retail Sales Relative to Average Month | ||||